DisSupEng/my-first-unity-game/README.md

 The goal of this game is to control a box through a series of obstacles.

 Structure of this repo:
-I will be adding a new branch for each tutorial that I complete.
 Note that I have already started this game before creating this repo so not all tutorials will be present.

 On completion of the tutorials I may even continue to expand this game on my own.